Student Code of Conduct

 Non-Academic Misconduct Hearing Appeals Committee

 The Appeals Committee will have no less than three members.
 The Committee will include the Vice President of Student Affairs as the Committee Chair.
 Two other members may include any number of other administrators, faculty, and staff, and may include no more than one student.
 The chair of the Committee will present the investigation report to other committee members.
-The Committee will determine whether or not it believes the accused student is responsible for a violation of the regulations and, if so, whether the penalties determined by the Investigator are reasonable.
+The Committee will determine whether or not it believes the accused student is responsible for a violation of the regulations and, if so, whether the penalties determined by the Conduct Officer are reasonable.
 The Committee Hearing will result in one of two outcomes: